Nickels & Noses By Milburn

 and noses!
 7. The vain

-been turned into campaigns to get members into the church who will help with
+have been turned into campaigns to get members into the church who will

-the church budget so the older members can waste more of their money on worldly
+help with the church budget so the older members can waste more of their

-a church announces that it is going to have a revival beginning one Sunday
+time a church announces that it is going to have a revival beginning one

-and closing on Friday night.
-The evangelist comes and tries to imitate some
+Sunday and closing on Friday night.
+The evangelist comes and tries to imitate

-big evangelist in his methods to induce people to come into the church.
-From
+some big evangelist in his methods to induce people to come into the church.

-what goes on one might think that Christ is only where the preacher is, and
+From what goes on one might think that Christ is only where the preacher

-that responding to his proposition is part of the process of becoming a Christian.
+is, and that responding to his proposition is part of the process of becoming

+a Christian.
 Multitudes are being deceived by this method.
-Children, when very young, are
+Children, when

-being led by this practice to think such is the way of salvation.
-Churches
+very young, are being led by this practice to think such is the way of salvation.
+Churches ignore

-ignore the scriptural way to have a revival.
+the scriptural way to have a revival.
 They plan a series of meetings.
+The

-The evangelist comes.
+evangelist comes.
 The meeting is well advertised in the community.
-But
+But we

 The results - sounding brass and tinkling cymbal.
 We can plan our big meetings,